Skip to content

 Levels

-• Levels can be applied to all skills of a particular skill type
+• Levels can be applied to all skills of a particular Skill Category

-• You may define a skill type with no levels, or define a skill type with your own custom levels
+• You may define a Skill Category with no levels, or define a Skill Category with your own custom levels.

 Example